jjzabkar/carcassonne/README.md

 ## Overview

-A very broken, poorly thought out software version of the popular game Carcassonne.
+A somewhat broken, decently thought out software version of the popular game Carcassonne.
 Currently, the project is realized using a modified server/client architecture.

 ## Setup